GNOME/gnome-software/README.md

 # Software

-[Software](https://wiki.gnome.org/Apps/Software) lets you install and update applications and system extensions.
+[Software](https://wiki.gnome.org/Apps/Software) allows users to easily find, discover and install apps.
+It also keeps their OS, apps and devices up to date without them having to think about it, and gives them confidence that their system is up to date.
+It supports popular distributions, subject to those distributions maintaining their own distro-specific integration code.

+# Features

 A plugin system is used to access software from different sources.
 Plugins are provided for:
  - Traditional package installation via PackageKit (e.g. Debian package, RPM).